pierclgr/Adam-Optimization/Adam.md

 ## Stochastic Gradient Descent
 The formula used to update the parameters θ is
 **θ = θ - ∇J(θ)**
-* **Gradient Descent** updates the weights θ using the gradient computer in the entire training set once
+* **Gradient Descent** updates the weights θ using the gradient computed in the entire training set once
 * **Stochastic Gradient Descent** updates the weights computing the gradient once for each training sample, performing one update at a time
     * **Minibatch Gradient Descent** updates the weights computing the gradients for multiple subsets of the training set